Motion in Limine to Exclude Undisclosed Demonstrative Evidence

 Plaintiff also required the Defendants to produce any and all demonstrative evidence by making a request of same in her Request for Production of Documents, Number 14:

 “14.
 Copies of all documents, audiotapes, videotapes, and computer generated evidence, photographs, and all other demonstrable items relative to the case at bar.”

 Defendants answered as follows:

 “RESPONSE: Objection.
 This interrogatory is vague, overbroad and unduly burdensome.
 Without waiving objection and subject thereto: documents referenced in Response for Production of Document #4.”
 See Exhibit 2.

 No model of the human body, medical illustrations, or videotape was identified.
-Plaintiff also required Dr. Louis to produce any and all demonstrative evidence at his deposition.
+Plaintiff also required Dr. Louis to produce all demonstrative evidence at his deposition.
 This request was contained in the attachment to his notice of deposition: “Number 8.
-Copies of any and all demonstrative evidence and exhibits pertaining to the issues in this case and those that are relied upon and to be relied upon any (sic) expert witness.”
+Copies of all demonstrative evidence and exhibits pertaining to the issues in this case and those that are relied upon and to be relied upon any (sic) expert witness.”